zaraluz/lake-based-data-warehouse-retail/README.md

 ## 🎯 Business Objective

-The primary objective of this project is to transform raw ERP transactional data into structured, analytics-ready datasets that support strategic retail decision-making.
+Transform raw ERP transactional data into structured, analytics-ready datasets stored in a cloud-based Data Lake that support strategic retail decision-making.

-This architecture enables:

-- Revenue and gross margin analysis
-- Inventory valuation and stock monitoring
-- Loss tracking and shrinkage control
-- Supplier performance evaluation
-- Purchase and ABC curve analysis
-- Turnover and operational efficiency indicators

-Beyond analytics, the architecture also aims to:

-- Reduce dependency on local servers
-- Improve data reliability and traceability
-- Ensure reproducibility of KPI calculations
-- Prepare the environment for multi-store or multi-client scalability
+The replication of the ERP database to Amazon S3 enables direct BI connectivity without overloading the transactional system, while providing a scalable and decoupled environment for building decision-oriented dashboards.

-The Data Warehouse serves as the single source of truth for all BI dashboards.
+The analytical layer acts as the single source of truth for all BI dashboards, ensuring reliability, scalability, and consistent KPI calculations.

 ---